RefresherTowel/docs/echo/index.md

 - [![Statement icon]({{ '/assets/statement_icon.png' | relative_url }}){: .framework-icon-small } **Statement**](https://refreshertowel.itch.io/statement) - An advanced state machine handler, easy to use for beginners, flexible enough for advanced users, with a fully interactive live visual debugger!
 - [![Pulse icon]({{ '/assets/pulse_icon.png' | relative_url }}){: .framework-icon-small } **Pulse**](https://refreshertowel.itch.io/pulse) - A signals and events framework.
 Broadcast "what happened", let any number of listeners react.
 Includes queries (ask your game a question, anything that might want to answer responds!), tags, priorities, sender filters, queued dispatch, groups, and solid debug/introspection.

 These frameworks are designed specifically to work together easily, to allow you to focus on actually making your games, rather than inventing tooling!
-[See how you might use them with Echo here!]({% link echo/integration.md %})

 ---